-71. Precast Pier Columns, Item SPV.0090.701; Precast Pier Caps, Item SPV.0090.702.
+66. Precast Pier Columns, Item SPV.0090.701; Precast Pier Caps, Item SPV.0090.702.

-This special provision describes the manufacture, transportation, storage, installation and bracing as required for precast pier columns and precast pier caps in accordance to this special provision in conformity with the lines, grades, design, and dimensions shown on the plans.
+This special provision describes the manufacture, transportation, storage, installation and bracing as required for precast pier columns and precast pier caps according to this special provision in conformity with the lines, grades, design, and dimensions shown on the plans.